 He fought with his teachers over the colonial teaching syllabus at St. Augustine Mission, Penhalonga.
 He was expelled from the University of Rhodesia (now the University of Zimbabwe) in 1973 for partaking in a students’ protest over the wages of black staff members.
 He was expelled from New College, Oxford in 1976 for his antisocial behaviour and falling grades.
 He was a strong critic of Zimbabwean governments.
 Before he died in 1987, his public profile was that of a tough contrarian.

-Now, 33 years on, Flora Veit-Wild, a German-born editor and biographer of Dambudzo Marechera, has written a memoir about her life with Marechera as his lover.
+Now, 33 years on, Flora Veit-Wild, a German-born editor and biographer of Dambudzo Marechera, has written a memoir about her life with Marechera as her lover.
 They Called You Dambudzo: A Memoir was launched in November, at the InterKontinental bookshop in Berlin and at LitFest Harare in Harare.
 It is forthcoming from the South African press Jacana Media in March 2021.

 Here is a synopsis.

 This book is a memoir with a ‘double heartbeat’.
 At its centre is the author’s relationship with the late Zimbabwean writer, Dambudzo Marechera, whose award-winning book The House of Hunger marked him as a powerful, disruptive, perhaps prophetic voice in African literature.